mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.md

             ```
     * is undecidable
         * Gödel’s incompleteness theorem, which says that even in the formal complete system you can come across with unprovable statements
-            * example: "this sentence is false"
+            * example: "this statement is not provable"
-                * if true, then it is fals
-                * if false, then it must be true
+                * case 1: this statement is false => it is provable => we proved something that is false
+                    * goes agains whole idea of proofs
+                    * if you can proove things that are false => logic is not very useful
+                * case 2: this statement is true => we have statements that are not provable
 * second-order logic
     * apply quantifiers not only to atomic values but to sets and predicates as well
         * example: there exists a property that holds for all natural numbers greater than 5